MRU-CSIS-1501-201901-001/lab.quizzes/practice.lab.quiz.00.md

 You should be able to complete the following tasks in 25 minutes.

-You should be able to complete these tasks using any resources you want, _with the exception of any other person online or otherwise_.
+You can complete these tasks using any resources you want, _with the exception of any other person online or otherwise_.

 If you pass (see RUBRIC below) the real quiz (not this practice one!), you will be able to convert up to 5 **late** skill drill submissions to **on time**.